ZahaabAlim/Ecr-docker/README.md

-# Build and Push to ECR
+## Automated Docker Image Build and Deployment

 This repository contains GitHub Actions workflows to build and push Docker images to Amazon ECR and deploy infrastructure using Terraform.